Meka23/CadavreExquis1/README.md

-the sun comes out after the rain
+the sun comes out after the rain and then realizes it forgot its sunglasses!